Granite Gear Nimbus Trace Access 70 Backpack Review

 While all of these straps provide an abundance of options for attaching gear to the outside of the pack and provide compression for your load as you eat it down, they significantly complicate the process of packing and unpacking the backpack.
 While some of this complexity is mitigated by accessing gear inside the pack through the front panel, I think the Nimbus Trace Access 70 would have a much cleaner design, but be just as functional, if the compression straps could be removed when not needed or replaced with gear loops, allowing users to rig up their own compression and external attachment points as needed.

 While the Nimbus Trace Access 70 is the highest capacity backpack that Granite Gear makes, I am impressed that it packs so much capability into a backpack that weighs slightly more than 4 pounds.
-While I wish that the Nimbus Trace Access 70 was lighter weight and had fewer features, the adjustable frame, excellent load to hip transfer, and ventilated padding make this pack an excellent choice for weeklong or expedition style trips where you need to go heavy due to remoteness or lack of resupply.
+The adjustable frame, excellent load to hip transfer, and ventilated padding make this pack an excellent choice for weeklong or expedition style trips where you need to go heavy due to remoteness or lack of resupply.

 - Frame is bolted to the hip belt providing excellent load transfer with heavy loads